superRaytin/image-clipper/README.md

 <a name="server-client-diff"></a>
 ## Differences between the server-side and the client-side on usage

-1. If you use `image-clipper` on the server-side Node.js, since it doesn't natively support Canvas, you should specify a Canvas implementation library like [node-canvas](https://github.com/Automattic/node-canvas).
+1. If you use `image-clipper` on the server-side Node.js, Canvas isn't being supported natively, you may specify a Canvas implementation library like [node-canvas](https://github.com/Automattic/node-canvas).
 See [injectNodeCanvas() API](#inject-node-canvas) for detail.
 2. The `toFile()` doesn't support to write the resultant image to file in the Browsers (not contain Electron & NW.js)

 <a name="benefits-for-electron-nw"></a>